 Germs: Protect against bacteria, viruses and infections There are germs, also called microbes, in the air; on food, plants and animals; and in the soil and water Germs are on just about every surface, including the human body Most germs cause no harm The immune system protects against things that cause infections, called infectious agents

-germ noun - Definition, pictures, pronunciation and usage . . .
+germ noun - Definition, pictures, pronunciation and usage notes . . .
 Definition of germ noun from the Oxford Advanced Learner's Dictionary [countable, usually plural] a very small living thing that can cause infection and disease Disinfectant kills germs Dirty hands can be a breeding ground for germs Cracks and scratches in work surfaces can harbour germs